 The Better Life Label Foundation does not currently charge a participation fee to primary companies, however this can change in the future.
 Primary companies do pay the costs for the inspections and audits conducted by the CBs.

 Is a certificate compulsory for livestock farms?

 Yes.
 Livestock farms cannot participate in the Better Life label scheme without a certificate.
 If you do not have a valid certificate, you cannot deliver Better Life label eligible animals or eggs to a buyer or customer.

 Who conducts audits and certification for the Better Life label?

 The Certification Bodies (CBs) that conduct your IKB audit can also conduct the (initial) BLL audit and decide whether the BLL certificate can be awarded.
-The CBs are ISACert, CBD/Verin, SKV and Producert.
+The Certification Bodies that perform the audits for the Better Life Label schemes are Control Union Certifications, Kiwa VERIN, SGS Netherlands, Producert and Qlip.
 The CB conducts an annual audit to verify if the participating farmer satisfies the criteria.
 If no non-conformities are found, the company will be awarded certification (again).
 After the annual audit, inspections to check rectifications and unannounced audits are conducted (if necessary).

 How do secondary companies apply to register?

-The potential participant applies to become a new participant in the BLLF portal.
-The participant can use the personal BLL login it has been given to register a company.
+The potential participant applies to become a new participant in the BLL portal.
+The participant can use the personal BLL login it has been given, to register a company.